dmarrazzo/open-telemetry-demo/README.md

 3. Check that the status is running `oc get jaeger jaeger-all-in-one-inmemory -o jsonpath='{.status.phase}'`

+> [!NOTE]
-> **NOTE:** OpenShift is replacing Jeager with a more modern technology called Tempo.
+> OpenShift is replacing Jeager with a more modern technology called Tempo.
 However, since Tempo does not yet provide an easy deployment for the development environment, we opted for a Jeager deployment that was sufficient to prove the key campabilities.

 Further information can by found here: [Distributed tracing platform (Jaeger)](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.15/html/distributed_tracing/distributed-tracing-platform-jaeger#doc-wrapper)